-When it comes to tort lawsuits against Walgreens, they tend to directly reflect this type of business model and predominantly come in two kinds each relating to a different part of the business.
+Walgreens is frequently sued in tort cases and by its own employees.
+When it comes to tort lawsuits, Walgreens complaints, are usually retail or pharmacy suits.
 On the retail side, there are premises liability lawsuits and on the pharmacy side, there are medical malpractice lawsuits for medication errors.Walgreens Premises Liability Lawsuits

 While Walgreens is sometimes prone to doing very dumb things, Walgreens has historically been a pretty good company.
 The company gets sued a lot because of its sheer size.
-Great hospitals make a lot of mistakes.
+Great hospitals make mistakes.
 You can be sure the employees and pharmacists at Walgreens do, too.

 Dispensing errors occur a lot more often than you probably think by high-volume pharmacies like Walgreens.
 The good news is that in most cases, really around 9 out of 10 times, these errors cause little harm.
 Dispensing errors can include mistakes such as dispensing the wrong medication or dispensing the wrong dose.

 In most cases, receiving the wrong medication or wrong dose will not hurt or kill you, but sometimes can cause actual harm or adverse side effects.
 Many Walgreens pharmacy complaints involve slight harm or adverse effects do not last long and do not cause permanent injury.
 You may experience a few days or weeks of physical distress and in some cases, a short hospital stay but long-term consequences are uncommon but they do occur.